 Bring back the trust to the customer

-The former design, witch was over 12 years old, was outdated and didn't inspire trust, especially if you needed to enter sensitive information as update your policy information or to pay your insurance.
+The former design, which was over 12 years old, was outdated and didn't inspire trust, especially if you needed to enter sensitive information to update your policy information or pay your insurance.

 Consensus is easier if everybody chips-in

-Having co-creation sessions with all the involved teams improves the design process and bring synergy between the different areas.
-Working this way ends the eternal email threads and feedback over the feedback we were used to have in this kind of project and let us make informed and consensus design decisions in a fraction of the time we had done it in the past.
+Having co-creation sessions with all the involved teams improves the design process and brings synergy between the different areas.
+Working this way ends the eternal email threads and feedback over the feedback we were used to having in this kind of project and let us make informed and consensus design decisions in a fraction of the time we had done it in the past.